 Nomination of Board member candidates and election of Board members

-The number of Board members is resolved and the members are elected by majority votes at the General Meeting based on shareholders' proposals.
+The number of Board members is resolved and the members are elected by majority votes at the General Meeting.

 Convening the General Meeting

 Shareholders are invited to the General Meeting by a notice published on Kesko's website at www.kesko.fi specifying, among other things:

 The notice of the meeting is published no earlier than three (3) months and no later than three (3) weeks before the General Meeting, but at least nine (9) days before the record date of the General Meeting, referred to in the Finnish Limited Liability Companies Act.
 The notice of the meeting and the proposals of the company's Board to the General Meeting are published in a stock exchange release.
-The proposals for the number of Board members, for Board members and for Board members' fees made by shareholders holding at least 10% of the votes carried by the company shares are also published in a stock exchange release.
+The proposals for the number of Board members, for Board members and for Board members' fees made by the Shareholders' Nomination Committee are also published in a stock exchange release.